 1. Rules of debate at meetings 4

 2. Disorderly conduct at meetings 5

 3. Meetings generally 5

 4. Committees and sub-committees 8

 5. Ordinary Council meetings 9

-6. Extraordinary meetings of the Council and committees and I
+6. Extraordinary meetings of the Council and committees and ł

 sub-committees 10

 7. Previous resolutions 10

 8. Voting on appointments 10

-9. Motions for a meeting that require written notice to be given ı to the
+9. Motions for a meeting that require written notice to be give n to the

 Proper Officer 10

 10. Motions at a meeting that do not require written notice 11

-11. Handling confidential or sensitive information 11
+11. Management of information 11

 12. Draft minutes 12

 13. Code of conduct and dispensations 12

 14. Code of conduct complaints 13

 15. Proper Officer 13

 16. Responsible Financial Officer 14

 17. Accounts and accounting statements 14

 18. Financial controls and procurement 15

-19. .Handling staff matters 16
+19. Handling staff matters 16

-20. Requests for information 16
+20. Responsibilities to provide information 16

-21. Relations with the press/media 17
+21. Responsibilities under data protection legislation

-22. Execution and sealing of legal deeds 17
+22. Relations with the press/media 17

-23. Communicating with District and County or 17
+23. Execution and sealing of legal deeds 17

-24. Unitary councillors 17
+24. Communicating with District and County or Unitary council lors 17

 25. Restrictions on councillor activities 17

-26. .Standing orders generally 17
+26. Standing orders generally 17